IamNeu/IamNeu/README.md

 ---

 ### 🎯 Goals for 2025
-- Land a remote front-end/full-stack developer job
+- Build meaningful web experiences that connect and inspire people
-- Build real-world apps that solve problems
+- Land a remote frontend role that values creativity and learning
 - Inspire other women restarting their careers
 - Never stop learning 🚀